oktomus/UnityScriptTestRunner/README.md

-CliTestRunner is a simplified version of [Cysharp/RuntimeUnitTestToolkit](https://github.com/Cysharp/RuntimeUnitTestToolkit) which allow to **run Unity test cases from script**.
+A simplified version of [Cysharp/RuntimeUnitTestToolkit](https://github.com/Cysharp/RuntimeUnitTestToolkit) which allow to **run Unity test cases from script**.

 - Easy to use
 - Simple